 YNHH’s “Focus on a Single Mission”

-At Yale New Haven Health, which was “hit very hard and very early” by Covid-19, there was little time to react; by late February, Greenwich Hospital was almost at capacity.
-In the ensuing weeks, one hospital after another peaked as the pandemic swept through the shore line, which meant beds needed to be added and inpatient units built, as quickly as possible.
+According to Stump, Yale New Haven Health was “hit very hard and very early” with one hospital reaching capacity by late February.
+In the ensuing weeks, one facility after another peaked, which meant beds needed to be added and inpatient units built as quickly as possible.
 It also meant ensuring connectivity to the system, which required the IT department to work day and night shifts.

-But what really amazed Stump is the innovation that was constantly on display.
+But what really amazed Stump was the innovation that was constantly on display.
 “We were repurposing anesthesia machines to turn them into ventilators,” she noted.
-The team also leveraged 3D printers — which were being used by local high schools — to print out splitting devices, and worked with manufacturers to create new ways to monitor ventilators remotely in COVID-positive rooms and change the settings from outside the room.
-Stump believes “that focus on a single mission to help people in a crisis” has helped lift up the entire organization.
+The team also leveraged 3D printers — which were being used by local high schools — to print out splitting devices, and worked with manufacturers to monitor ventilators remotely and change the settings from outside of Covid-positive rooms.
+“That focus on a single mission to help people in a crisis” helped lift up the entire organization, she said.

-That focus was evident as the organization quickly ramped up telecommuting capabilities, enabling nearly 10,000 employees to work remotely.
-What made that possible, according to Stump, was having “the right building blocks in place in terms of a virtual private network and virtual desktops,” noted Stump.
+It was evident as the organization quickly ramped up telecommuting capabilities, enabling nearly 10,000 employees to work remotely.
+What made that possible, according to Stump, was having “the right building blocks in place in terms of a virtual private network and virtual desktops.”
 As a result, the experience has been largely positive, and is expected to be “a deliberate part of our recovery strategy,” she noted.
-“People are incredibly positive about the opportunity,” she said.
 “We’re also being very thoughtful about how do we ensure people still get that sense of community and team.”

 Franciscan Health’s “New Normal”